ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 *But if I start on a different note, like F for instance, while keeping the notes from the C major scale, I will not get the same intervals*

 Yes.
 This is called a mode.
 By the way, the scale you will get by starting of F is called the *Lydian scale* and can be described as a *major scale with an augmented fourth*.
-This will be detailled in another post.
+This will be detailed in another post.

 ## 3. Natural and relative minor

-Major and natural minor scales are intrisincally related.
+Major and natural minor scales are intrinsically related.

 We can define a natural minor scale (note : this is typically called "minor scale") as the following set of intervals :